-Under the terms of many of the raw natural gas processing agreements, a component of the compensation received by AltaGas for providing services to the producers is derived by AltaGas having the right to purchase a portion of the producers' ethane, propane, butane and condensate for a price equal to the value of the equivalent natural gas.
-This commercial arrangement is known as product-in-kind.
+Under the terms of many of the raw natural gas processing agreements, a component of the compensation received by AltaGas for providing services to the producers is derived by AltaGas having the right to purchase a portion of the producers' ethane for a price equal to the value of the equivalent natural gas.
+The ethane acquired by AltaGas is sold under a long-term contract for a price that includes full recovery of the cost of acquiring the ethane from the producers plus a premium.